pingcap/community/CONTRIBUTING.md

 The coding style suggested by the Golang community is used in TiDB.
 See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

+### Code comment style

+Follow this style to write TiDB code comment.

+Format:

+- Use **//** for a single-line comment and trailing comment.
+- Use **/* ... */** for a block comment (used only when needed).
+- Use **gofmt** to format your code.
+- Place the single-line and block comment above the code it’s annotating.
+- Fold long lines of comments.
+- Each line of text in your code and comment should be at most 100 characters long.
+- Do not use relative URLs; use **absolute URLs** instead.

+Language:

+- Word

+    - Use **American English** rather than British English.
+    - Use correct spelling.
+    - Use **standard or official capitalization**.
+    - Use words and expressions consistently.
+    - Do not use lengthy compound words.
+    - Do not abbreviate unless it is absolutely necessary.
+    - "we" can be used only when it means the code writer.

+- Sentence

+    - Use standard grammar and correct punctuation.
+    - Use relatively short sentences.

+- For each comment, capitalize the first letter and end this sentence with a period.

+    - If a lower-case identifier comes at the beginning of a sentence, don't capitalize it.

+- When used for description, comments should be **descriptive** rather than **imperative**.

+- Use "this" instead of "the" to refer to the current thing.

+- The Markdown format is allowed.

+For more details, see [Code Comment Style](code-comment-style.md).

 ## Commit message style

 Please follow this style to make TiDB easy to review, maintain and develop.